adamhlt/Design-Pattern/README.md

 ## How to use

-- First the software will need a correct csv file when it's done it will show up some information la like :
+- First the software will need a correct csv file when it's done it will show up some information like :
     - First connection
     - Last disconnection
     - Date of the course
 - Then the user had to give name, begin time and end time to the classroom
-- To finish user have to choose between multiple setting and then press generate
+- To finish user had to choose between multiple settings and then press generate

 <p align="center">
   <img width="460" src="https://i.imgur.com/yugsCrV.png" alt="">